This blog was updated in December 2019 for accuracy and additional information on visiting Zion National Park.

 Zion is a pretty rad (and easy) place to visit.
 The main part is relatively small, which means you can see most of Zion in just a day.
 However, the backcountry of Zion is quite large and you could easily spend weeks here hiking all the trails.

 Zion sits adjacent to the town of Springdale, which means you are never far from food, drinks, and comfy bed.
 Besides a plethora of options when it comes to hotels in Springdale, the town also has a full service campground and right inside the entrance to Zion are two campgrounds with some pretty gorgeous views of the red-striated mountains that make Zion so unique.

 Compared to many of the national parks, Zion is very easy to get around.
-For part of the year there’s a free shuttle service in Springdale that can get you all around the town and drops you right at the entrance to Zion.
+Normally, there’s a free shuttle service in Springdale that can get you all around the town and drops you right at the entrance to Zion.
 You walk a hundred feet or so and you are inside the park where there is another free shuttle that gets you around the park.
 However, due to COVID, the shuttle isn’t running yet for summer of 2020, which means parking is going to be extremely limited in Zion.

 Where is Zion?